soklet/soklet/README.md

   .build();
 ```

-Now, your Resource methods can enjoy custom marshaling for `MyExampleType`.
+Now, your Resource Methods can enjoy custom marshaling for `MyExampleType`.

 ```java
 @Resource